RUTUPARNk/RUTUPARNk/README.md

 I'm currently working on:

-- 🤖 **Face Recognition System** – Real-time recognition with interactive commendations & visual feedback.
+- 🤖 **deepBuffer** – shared memory pipeline for scale matrix processing with real-time telemetry and monitoring.
 - 🔐 **Cyber Triage Toolkit** – For the Anti-Cyber Terrorism Division, built with speed, clarity, and field usability in mind.
 - 🧠 **LLM Playground** – Exploring transformer models with Hugging Face, TensorFlow, and PyTorch to move from Software 1.0 to 3.0.